 After the Fire: The Teachable Moment

-Children are especially vulnerable to the trauma of fire.
-Through the Greater Rochester Red Cross, Prevention 1st contacts the classroom teachers of children affected by a fire, and provides them with age-appropriate classroom activities and materials to help deal with the emotional trauma of their students and to teach fire safety and fire prevention.
-Teaching modules and reading list are also available as a free download.
-At the request of the Finger Lakes Health Services Agency to make our program more widely available and visible, it is now being distributed through Erie County Red Cross and being presented at the NYS Citizen Preparedness Program annual conference.
+Children are especially vulnerable to the trauma of a home fire, which hapens in our community every day.
+Through the Greater Rochester Red Cross, Prevention 1st contacts classroom teachers of children affected by a fire, and provides age-appropriate classroom activities and materials to help deal with fears created by the incident and teach fire safety and fire prevention.

 Safe at Home: Home Safety Training Workshops

 Made possible by grants from caring donors, our workshops are customized for the audience and typically include:

 - poison prevention and response

 - falls prevention